 Look for executives who have grown companies to the stage you want to go instead.

-Take care of people first because they build the product, and people and product together will give you the profits.
+Take care of people first because they build the product, and people and products together will give you profits.

 … Especially when things are not going well.